Deductions for accommodation, transport & job finding

 The owner tells Manuia he will deduct the rent from his wages.

 This is unlawful.
-The owner cannot deduct money from Manuia's pay as there is no written agreement and it's not principally for Manuia's benefit.
-There is also no enterprise agreement which covers Manuia and allows deductions.
+The owner can’t deduct money from Manuia's pay as there is no written agreement and it's not principally for Manuia's benefit.
+There is also no award or enterprise agreement which covers Manuia and allows deductions in these circumstances.

-Manuia and the owner must make a separate agreement to pay rent.
+Manuia and the owner must make a separate written agreement for Manuia to pay rent.

 Job finding